stryker-mutator/mutation-testing-elements/packages/mutation-testing-metrics-scala/docs/README.md

 In CI, JS and Native will only be compiled, while tests are run on the JVM project to provide faster CI builds.
 Publishing is done on all targets.
 For more information on cross-compilation in sbt, see <https://www.scala-sbt.org/1.x/docs/Cross-Build.html>.

+This readme uses [mdoc](https://scalameta.org/mdoc/).
+To edit it, please edit the readme in docs and call `sbt docs/mdoc` to compile the readme in the root of the project.